zzzprojects/docs/learnentityframeworkcore.com/pages/model/complex-type.md

 ### Configure a Complex Type with Data Annotation

-You can add the [ComplexType DataAnnotation Attribute](/configuration/data-annotation-attributes/complextype-attribute) to specify a reference type or a value type should be treated as a complex type.
+You can add the [ComplexType Data Annotation Attribute](/configuration/data-annotation-attributes/complextype-attribute) to specify a reference type or a value type should be treated as a complex type.
 You will also need to mark the complex property navigation as [Required](/configuration/data-annotation-attributes/required-attribute):

 ```csharp
 using System.ComponentModel.DataAnnotations;